cancer-genomics/cfepigenetics/README.md

 This figure is a variation on Figure 2A, using different beta-value cut-offs to define 'methylated' and 'unmethylated'.
 * [Pre_Figure2.rmd](https://github.com/cancer-genomics/cfepigenetics/blob/main/analysis/Pre_Figure2.rmd): contains a step-by-step guide which scripts will process the raw data (GRanges-objects; per sample) to intermediary files (per sample) and summarize them (all samples) into a summary-file, uploaded to this repository ([data](https://github.com/cancer-genomics/cfepigenetics/blob/main/data)).
 This script requires the raw data (after [pre-processing](#pre-processing) the data from [Cristiano et al. and Mathios et al.](#required-data)).
-* [Supplementary_Figure2.rmd](https://github.com/cancer-genomics/cfepigenetics/blob/main/analysis/Supplementary_Figure2.rmd): process provided summarized file (analytic data) and generate Supplementary Figure 2.
+* [Supplementary_Figure2.rmd](https://github.com/cancer-genomics/cfepigenetics/blob/main/analysis/Supplementary_Figure2.rmd): processes the provided summarized file (analytic data) to generate Supplementary Figure 2.

 Supplementary Figure 3
 ----------------------